namely/chief-of-state/readme.md

 * Scaling should not require re-architecture
 * Developers shouldn't face race conditions or database locks
 * Rules should be enforced with interfaces
-* Event sourcing is a valuable, but challenging to implement
+* Event sourcing is valuable, but challenging to implement
 * An ideal event-sourcing datastore would offer random access by key, streaming, and atomic writes

 ## Anatomy of a chief-of-state app